-In addition, as cryptocurrencies are not restricted to a geographical setting, if exchanges operating in the US or the EU become too nosy about the identity of the client, terrorists and other criminals will simply use an exchange operating in a different country which does not require a KYC.
-Last, KYC requirements on exchanges will not stop funding at the stage of an ICO, during the ICO people purchasing the token usually do not purchase it through an exchange but rather pay the issuing firm directly using their credit card.
-Thus, funds can be collected by terrorists or criminals directly from the public purchasing the token in an ICO and then be used on the Dark Net in order to purchase weapons and other equipment needed to commit the crime or the attack.
-This means that the regulatory oversight, however, is limited: In the United States, oversight does not cover nonexchange transactions, such as those brokered by local bitcoins.com, and does not cover fully on-blockchain transactions that occur outside of a regulated entity, such as trading one cryptocurrency for another.
+In addition, as cryptocurrencies are not restricted to a geographical setting, if exchanges operating in the US or the EU become too nosy about the identity of the client, terrorists and other criminals might simply use an exchange operating in a different jurisdiction which does not require a KYC.
+Lastly, KYC requirements on exchanges will not prevent funding at the ICO stage, as during the ICO people purchasing the token usually do not purchase it through an exchange but rather pay the issuing firm directly using their credit card.
+Thus, funds can be collected by terrorists or criminals directly from the public, purchasing the token in an ICO, and then be used on the dark net in order to purchase weapons and other equipment needed to commit the crime or attack.
+This means that the regulatory oversight, however, is limited: in the US, oversight does not cover non-exchange transactions, such as those brokered by local bitcoins.com, and does not cover fully on-blockchain transactions that occur outside of a regulated entity, such as trading one cryptocurrency for another.

-A. Reform Proposal for Verifying Validating and Unmasking Identities behind Cryptocurrency Users
+A. Reform Proposal for Verifying, Validating and Unmasking Cryptocurrency User Identity

-This juncture, when terrorists are starting to discover the benefits they can derive from cryptocurrencies in order to commit terror attacks, is exactly the time to consider whether anonymous tokens are truly necessary.
-Does allowing anonymity of users not veer too far towards terrorists?
-This is the key issue that needs to be addressed in the fight against money laundering and terrorist financing via cryptocurrencies.
-This part proposes a mandatory obligation of wallet providers, exchanges and firms issuing new tokens to identify the cryptocurrency users on the blockchain.
-This identification will be anonymized and not available for all to see.
-However, law enforcement agencies could request wallet providers, exchanges and issuing firms to "speak out" and unmask the identities of cryptocurrencies when there is a probable cause to suspect illegality in their activities.
-To be clear, our suggestion is not that the Blockchin transactions are exposed by name to everyone, but rather that the firms issuing cryptocurrencies will be required to sell them only to clients they have screened via a KYC.
+This juncture, when terrorists are beginning to discover the benefits they can derive from cryptocurrencies in order to commit terror attacks, is exactly the time to consider whether anonymous tokens are truly necessary.
+Does allowing anonymity of users not veer too far in favor of terrorists?
+This is the key issue that needs to be addressed in the fight against money laundering and financing of terrorism via cryptocurrencies.
+This Part proposes a mandatory obligation on wallet providers, exchanges and firms issuing new tokens to identify the cryptocurrency users on the blockchain.
+This identification would be anonymized and not available for all to see.
+However, law enforcement agencies could request wallet providers, exchanges and issuing firms to "speak out" and unmask the identities of cryptocurrencies when there is probable cause to suspect illegality in their activities.
+To be clear, our suggestion is not that blockchain transactions be exposed by name to everyone, but rather that the firms issuing cryptocurrencies be required to sell them only to clients they have screened via a KYC.

-In addition, all new users of the coin will have to identify in front of the firm who issued the token.
-This way, if a money-laundering activity on the token is detected, the identity of the people behind the wallets can be revealed to the authorities.
+In addition, all new users of the coin will have to identify themselves to the firm who issued the token.
+This way, if a money-laundering activity is detected on the token, the identity of the people behind the wallets can be revealed to the authorities.
 An example of this idea is the Libra token and the token issued by Saga.
-Both these tokens are meant to create an international token which will replace in part fiat currencies and enable global transactions.
-Ideally, everyone entering the blockchain to purchase one of these tokens will be required to identify in front of the corporation issuing the token.
-This means that at any given time the issuing firm/institution has a registrar of all Blockchain users and can assist authorities in combating money laundering and terror financing.
+Both these tokens are designed to create an international token which would replace fiat currencies in part, and enable global transactions.
+Ideally, everyone entering the blockchain to purchase one of these tokens would be required to identify themselves to the corporation issuing the token.
+This means that at any given time, the issuing firm/institution would have a registrar of all blockchain users and could assist authorities in combating money laundering and financing of terrorism.